modelscope/agentscope/docs/tutorial/en/source/tutorial/rag.md

 * `similarity_top_k`: how many most similar "data blocks" will be returned;
 * `to_list_strs`: whether return the retrieved information as strings.

-*Advanaced:* In `LlamaIndexKnowledge`, it also supports users passing their own retriever to retrieve from knowledge.
+*Advanced:* In `LlamaIndexKnowledge`, it also supports users passing their own retriever to retrieve from knowledge.

 ### More details inside `LlamaIndexKnowledge`
 Here, we will use `LlamaIndexKnowledge` as an example to illustrate the operation within the `Knowledge` module.